1. Quickstarts

 1. Run npm init @shopify/app@latest

-This prompts you for an app name, asks whether you want to use Remix, and asks whether to use JavaScript or TypeScript.
+This prompts you for an app name, asks whether you want to use Remix (recommended), and asks whether to use JavaScript or TypeScript.
 A folder is created with the name you provide, and the app is initialized in that folder.
+If you choose not to use Remix, you will need additional environment setup discussed later in the tutorial.

 The final output should show you that the process succeeded: